 Every spring, approximately 100 black-crowned night herons show up at the Smithsonian’s National Zoo to initiate breeding –right here in our own back yard.
 Although the herons have been nesting here since before the National Zoo was established, we do not know where they spend the winter.
 Until now!
 Last August, the Smithsonian’s Migratory Bird Center began a pilot study to unravel this mystery.
-Three adult herons from the rookery were fitted with satellite transmitters, and we’ve been following them every since -check out live tracking of the birds at the National Zoo’s website!!
+Three adult herons from the rookery were fitted with satellite transmitters, and we’ve been following them ever since!!

 - “Russ” (in red on the maps) left the breeding site on September 22.
 Over the next 6 days, it made its way to Fort Meyers, FL -a distance of 1400 km.
 There it’s stayed.